Introduction | Ancient Greek Ethics | Normative Ethics | Meta-Ethics | Descriptive Ethics | Applied Ethics | Major Doctrines

 - Hedonism, which is the philosophy that pleasure is the most important pursuit of mankind, and that individuals should strive to maximise their own total pleasure (net of any pain or suffering).
 Epicureanism is a more moderate approach (which still seeks to maximize happiness, but which defines happiness more as a state of tranquillity than pleasure).

 - Egoism, which holds that an action is right if it maximizes good for the self.
-Thus, Egoism may license actions which are good for individual, but detrimental to the general welfare.
-Individual Egoism holds that all people should do whatever benefits him.
-Personal Egoism holds that he should act in his own self-interest, but makes no claims about what anyone else ought to do.
+Thus, Egoism may license actions which are good for the individual, but detrimental to the general welfare.
+Individual Egoism holds that all people should do whatever benefits him or her self.
+Personal Egoism holds that each person should act in his own self-interest, but makes no claims about what anyone else ought to do.
 Universal Egoism holds that everyone should act in ways that are in their own interest.

 - Asceticism, which is, in some ways, the opposite of Egoism in that it describes a life characterized by abstinence from egoistic pleasures especially to achieve a spiritual goal.